Best Trailer Dollies: Move Your Cargo with Ease

 - Save Time.
 Steering a compact and lightweight trailer dolly and hooking it up to your trailer is much less time consuming than having to try to hook the trailer up to your vehicle’s tow hitch.
 It can usually be done in a single attempt, versus having to reverse and then re-approach multiple times.

 Hand dollies, like the ones in this review, typically require assembly.
 They come with a steel frame, wheels, handle, and hitch ball, which is used to attach to a trailer.
 These dollies usually support less weight than their electric dolly counterparts, so you need to be sure you don't exceed the recommended weight capacity.
 They are not very expensive and come in two-wheeled and three-wheeled variations, the latter of which is easier to operate.

 Electric Trailer Dolly

 Tow Tuff produces a variety of tools and equipment related to automotive and trailer management.
-The U.S. and global manufacturer centers on high-quality industrial products, including this dolly for home use, the Tow Tuff Heavy-Duty Trailer Dolly.
+The U.S. and global manufacturer centers on high-quality industrial products, including this dolly for home use, the Tow Tuff Adjustable Trailer Dolly with Caster.